SurrogateInc/surrortg-sdk/docs/source/getting_started.md

 </details>
 <br/>

-## Adding your robot to the game
+#### Adding your controller to the game

-Now that your robot has the correct configuration file, we can add the robot to the game page.
-Go to the Game Settings -> Game Engine section to add a new robot.
+Now that your controller has the correct configuration file, we can add the controller to the game page.
+Go to the Game Settings -> Game Engine section to add a new controller.

-The streamer tries to automatically add the correct robot information to the Game Settings once it's started, so you might already see a robot with the device_id specified in [configuration file](#configuration-file).
-If this is the case, just set the robot to "Enabled".
+The streamer tries to automatically add the correct controller information to the Game Settings once it's started, so you might already see a controller with the device_id specified in [configuration file](#configuration-file).
+If this is the case, just set the controller to "Enabled".

-If, however, no robot is found on the Game Settings page, use the previously defined device_id for the ID and Streamer fields.
-For the Queue Id, Seat, and Set use "0" as a temporary input (you can edit these fields later) and set the robot as "Enabled."
+If, however, no controller is found on the Game Settings page, use the previously defined device_id for the ID and Streamer fields.
+For the Queue Id, Seat, and Set use "0" as a temporary input (you can edit these fields later) and set the controller as "Enabled."

 <img src='_static/images/AddingTheRobot.png'>

-To test that the robot is connected correctly and the streamer is working, go to the game dashboard page and scroll down.
-You should be able to see your robot in the "Sets" section of the page.
-If the streamer is shown is green, this means that the camera of your robot is working.
+To test that the controller is connected correctly and the streamer is working, go to the game dashboard page and scroll down.
+You should be able to see your controller in the "Sets" section of the page.
+If the streamer is shown is green, this means that the camera of your controller is working.
 You can press the preview button to see it in action.

-## Running a template game
+#### Running a template game

 At this point we should have the `streamer` working if you have a camera connected and configured properly.